Saint Louis Story Stitchers uses nonviolent collective action and creative youth development to create systemic social change.

 To achieve these goals, Saint Louis Story Stitchers engages youth in educational activities including research, writing, collaborative learning with peers and adults, public speaking, presentation and discussion, writing, recording and editing, and various business skills related to building a nonprofit.
 These activities also provided opportunities to engage with the public in community building through art exhibitions, concerts and performances, and media interviews.

 St. Louis City has consistently high rates of gun violence.
 The Guardian reported that only 0.1% of all census tracts in the United States experienced more than five fatal gun murders in 2015.
 Of just 63 census tracts that experienced higher than 0.1% true, eight were in the City of St. Louis.
 In 2019, there were 194 homicides in the City of St. Louis, including 14 children.
-July of 2020 has seen 50 homicides – the highest homicide rate in two decades.
+St Louis homicide rate in 2020 was the highest in 50 years with 262 killings.

 A common theme that appears across our community conversations is a mistrust of police.
 Violence in black neighborhoods is often the result of interpersonal conflict.
 Without trust in police, there is nowhere to turn for de-escalation, often resulting in violence.
 Black youth in St. Louis City experience high rates of gun violence: They are victims, know victims, and know perpetrators of gun violence.
 Every year, Story Stitchers youth choose gun violence as the most pressing concern in their community.
 Story Stitchers is committed to social change and youth have determined year after year that the focus of their work must be on gun violence.
 Story Stitchers is successful at attracting, engaging and retaining at-risk youth who are in search of recognition, self-expression, and a safe, stable environment.
 The collaborative studio and community service aspects of Story Stitchers provide a way to fulfill these needs.